microsoft/DMF/Dmf/Modules.Library/Dmf_ContinuousRequestTarget.md

 CompletionOption | Completion option associated with the completion routine.
 EvtContinuousRequestTargetSingleAsynchronousRequest | The Client callback that is called when this Module's underlying WDFIOTARGET completes the request.
 SingleAsynchronousRequestClientContext | The Client specific context that is sent to EvtContinuousRequestTargetSingleAsynchronousRequest.
+DmfRequest | Contains a handle to the WDFREQUEST that was sent to the underlying IoTarget so that caller can cancel the WDFREQUEST using DMF_ContinuousRequestTarget_Cancel().

 ##### Remarks

+* Caller passes `DmfRequest` when it is possible that the caller may want to cancel the WDFREQUEST that was created and sent to the underlying WDFIOTARGET.
+* **Caller must use `DMF_ContinuousRequestTarget_Cancel()` to cancel the WDFREQUEST associated with DmfRequest.
+Caller may not use WdfRequestCancel() because the Module may asynchronously process, complete and delete the underlying WDFREQUEST at any time.**
+**
+* **Caller must not use value returned in DmfRequest for any purpose except to pass it `DMF_ContinuousRequestTarget_Cancel()`.** For example, do not assign a context to the handle.

 -----------------------------------------------------------------------------------------------------------------------------------
 ##### DMF_ContinuousRequestTarget_SendSynchronously